AnnieThonia/DataInsightExplorer/README.md

-# Exploratory-Data-Analysis-EDA
+# DataInsightExplorer
-This repository comprises projects in which I utilized SQL, and Python to clean, preprocess, and visualize data, enabling the extraction of valuable insights from various datasets.
+"The DataInsightExplorer repository includes projects where SQL and Python are used for data cleaning, preprocessing, and visualization.
+These processes enable the extraction of valuable insights from various datasets.
+The projects in this repository include:

-1. Forbes Billionaire List analysis (python)
-2. UK Airbnb Listings (London) (SQL and Python)
+Analysis of the Forbes Billionaire List using Python Analysis of UK Airbnb Listings (specifically in London) using both SQL and Python"